Catalog management properties#

 access in the catalog configuration directory.
 Existing catalog files are also

 read on the coordinator startup.
-When set to memory
+When set to memory, catalog configuration is

 only managed in memory, and any existing files are ignored on startup.
 When set